Angolan War of Independence: Para-military and irregular forces

 Besides the regular armed and security forces, there were a number of para-military and irregular forces, some of them under the control of the military and other controlled by the civil authorities.

 The OPVDCA (Provincial Organization of Volunteers and Civil Defense of Angola) was a militia-type corps responsible for internal security and civil defense roles, with similar characteristics to those of the Portuguese Legion of European Portugal.
 It was under the direct control of the Governor-General of the province.
 Its origin was the Corps of Volunteers organized in the beginning of the conflict, which became the Provincial Organization of Volunteers in 1962, also assuming the role of civil defense in 1964, when it became the OPVDCA.
-It was made up of volunteers that served in part-time, most of these being initially whites, but latter becoming increasingly multi-racial.
+It was made up of volunteers that served part-time, most of these being initially whites, but latter becoming increasingly multi-racial.
 In the conflict, the OPVDCA was mainly employed in the defense of people, lines of communications and sensitive installations.
 It included a central provincial command and a district command in each of the Angolan districts.
 It is estimated that by the end of the conflict there were 20,000 OPVDCA volunteers.

 The irregular paramilitary forces, included a number of different types of units, with different characteristics.
 Under military control, were the Special Groups (GE) and the Special Troops (TE).
 The GE were platoon-sized combat groups of special forces made up of native volunteers, which operated in Eastern Angola, usually attached to Army units.
 The TE had similar characteristics, but were made up of defectors from FNLA, operating in Cabinda and Northern Angola.
 Under the control of the civil authorities were the Fieis (Faithfuls) and the Leais (Loyals).
 The Fieis was a force made up mostly of exiled Katangese gendarmes from the Front for Congolese National Liberation, which opposed Mobutu regime, being organized in three battalions.
 The Leais was a force made up of political exiles from Zambia.